 ABSOLUTE BEGINNER COURSE

-Congratulations on purchasing the Just TAP Absolute Beginner Course.
-We’re very excited to share it with you, and think you’re going to love it.
+Congratulations on purchasing the Just TAP Absolute Beginner Course!
+I’m excited to share it with you, and think you’re going to love it.

-Before we get started, a few things to be aware of…
+Before we get started, here are a few things to help kick off the journey…

 – Warm Up

 Have a read of the information below, and when you’re ready, start off with ‘Absolute Beginner Course: PART 1′.
 The videos will guide you from there.

 This video has been created as an example warm-up; one that I often take my students through at the beginning of a class.
 It’s designed to be challenging, and to push you out of your comfort zone (in a good way).